-These are impressive results.
-Consulting with a chiropractor significantly decreases your odds of having back surgery, plus the chiropractic patients in this scientific study "had lower odds of chronic work disability" and they also had fewer expensive MRI tests.
+These are impressive outcomes.
+Seeing a chiropractor drastically decreases your odds of having back surgery, plus the chiropractic patients in this scientific study "had lower odds of chronic work disability" and they also had fewer expensive MRI tests.

-Let's also take into account this important detail: this study was performed by orthopedic surgeons from Dartmouth College, and published in the world's most influential medical publication on spinal injuries.
+Let's also keep in mind this important detail: this study was performed by orthopedic surgeons from Dartmouth College, and published in the world's most prestigious medical journal on spinal injuries.

 The Risks of Surgery

-Any surgery has risks, but a major problem related to spinal surgery is that there's a very high rate of failure.
-In an important review in the European Spine Journal, researchers wrote:
+Any surgery has risks, but a serious downside related to spinal surgery is that there is a very high failure rate.
+In an important analysis in the European Spine Journal, researchers wrote: